What Is A Mental Health Counselor, And How Can They Help You?

 Couples counseling with a mental health counselor

-Though mental health counselors often work on a one-on-one basis, there might come a time when you'll want to pursue some couples counseling.
+Though many certified counselors work on a one-on-one basis, there might come a time when you'll want to pursue some counseling with someone who specializes in working with couples, like a licensed marriage and family therapist.
 If you have a spouse or a partner who is concerned about you, then bringing them in on the healing process is likely going to be what's best for both of you.

 Research has shown that online therapy through services like Regain are just as effective as in-person therapy for a wide range of conditions and concerns.
 This means that online therapy can be both an effective and affordable alternative for those who cannot find mental health resources locally or who do not want to travel to and from appointments on a rigid schedule.

-If you're in this situation, then you can reach out to Regain.
-We have mental health professionals who can listen to what is going on with you and who can make some suggestions as to how you can reach a more stable place in your life.
-They are available through text, phone, and video call, and can meet with you on a flexible schedule to match your needs.
+If you're in this situation, then you may want to utilize an online therapy platform like Regain, which offers both individual and couples counseling.
+They host a large network of licensed mental health professionals who can listen to what is going on with you and who can make some suggestions as to how you can reach a more stable place in your life.
+These mental health professionals are available to help through text, phone, and video call, and can meet with you on a flexible schedule to match your needs.

 Takeaway